 Member of the Management Board, Head of International Markets & PromotionContact us

-In its press release on the study, Interpharma highlights the key role played by the pharma industry in the Swiss export sector.
+Interpharma highlights the key role the pharma industry in the Swiss export sector plays.
 The association also notes that more than 86 patents were registered per million employees in pharmaceutical research in Switzerland between 2012 and 2016.
 This is more than double the number of Denmark and five times as many as in Germany.

 Among the Interpharma members are companies such as Novartis, Roche, Pfizer, Astra Zeneca, Sanofi, Lilly, Johnson & Johnson, Bayer or GlaxoSmithKline.

 Investments in the future

 How committed the life science companies are to Basel is also reflected with regard to their planned investments which is as high as 6 billion Swiss francs.
 Roche, for instance, is in the process of renewing its Basel and Kaiseraugst sites.
 By 2023, the company with the long heritage in Basel will have invested 3 billion Swiss francs into their infrastructure.
 Some buildings are being modernized, while others are rebuilt completely.
 Bau 1, with 178 meters the tallest building in Switzerland, was opened in 2015 and cost 550 million Swiss Francs.

 The remarkable tower that was designed by world-class architects Herzog & de Meuron from Basel provides workspace for approximately 2000 employees.
 Meanwhile, the big brother is under construction: Bau 2 will be 205 meters high and provide space for approximately 1700 employees.
 At the Kaiseraugst site, the group constructs an IT hub to gather all IT functions under one roof whilst taking the strategic role of technology and the growing numbers of IT employees into account.
 Roche will invest more than half a billion Swiss francs in Kaiseraugst.